syed-emad/Teaching-Portal-Project/README.md

 ## Main Page

 ![Main Page](image.png)

+## Students can filter teacher that fits there need

 ![Students can filter teacher that fits there need](image-1.png)

+## Students can see teacher details and book a slot with them

 ![Students can see teacher details and book a slot with them](image-2.png)

+## Student can only book available slot

 ![Student can only book available slot](image-3.png)

+## You have to login to book

 ![You have to login to book](image-4.png)

+## Once Logged in you will be redirected to payment page

 ![Once Logged in you will be redirected to payment page](image-5.png)

+## User will be shown booking confirmation

 ![User will be shown booking confirmation](image-6.png)

+## When a student books session it is shown to teacher

 ![When a student books session it is shown to teacher](image-7.png)

+## Student can also see the schudule

 ![Student can also see the schudule](image-8.png)

 ### Setup